 The first steps to take upon realizing that your loved one is missing abroad and may have been detained are to connect with the nearest U.S. Embassy or Consulate and the State Department’s Overseas Citizens Service.
 You may feel able to reach out to local law enforcement in the country where your loved one was traveling, however if in doubt, embassy or State Department staff will be able to provide advice and guidance.

+Oftentimes, media attention is pivotal in the successful resolution of cases of wrongful detention of a person missing overseas.
+Contacting media outlets both at home and abroad and launching social media campaigns can be highly effective strategies.
+You can explore our missing persons resource page for further information in these areas.
 When coming up against brick walls with local authorities or feeling frustrated with the support provided by American federal agencies, many families seek additional help from an international missing persons investigator.
 This specialized type of private investigator will offer a unique skillset in navigating the challenges that precede bringing a loved one home under such complex circumstances.
 If you require expert advice or want to get boots on the ground abroad that will answer directly to you, reach out to the Lauth Missing Persons team today.